PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 ]
 ```

-Fortunately, as we have discussed in Chapter 8, we can use Anti-Corruption Layer to shield this potential issue.
-We need to map city name and state as is, but we want to show the full name of the country - so there isn't any abgirtity in the UI.
+As discussed in Chapter 8, we can employ an Anti-Corruption Layer to address this issue.
+We aim to map the city name and state directly, but for the country, we want to display its full name to avoid any ambiguity in the UI.

-We can define a type to represent the remote data shape first called `RemoteSearchResultItem`:
+Initially, we define a type `RemoteSearchResultItem` to represent the remote data shape:

 ```tsx
 interface RemoteSearchResultItem {